 If NCAR or UCAR is a subject of the content you are creating, be clear that your views do not represent the views of the organization.
 Further, if you publish or post material or opinions online related to the work you do or the subjects associated with NCAR or UCAR, clearly state that these are your personal views and not do not reflect the opinions of NCAR/UCAR.

-Many existing UCAR policies apply to UCAR social media.
-These include:
+A number of UCAR policies apply to social media use.
+Applicable policies include:

 2-1 Ethical Conduct

 3-5 Publication and Information Dissemination